dotnet/android/Documentation/project-docs/JavaJNI_Interop.md

 ### Dynamic Java Callable Wrappers registration code

-Building on the C# example shown in the [Java Callable Wrappers](#java-callable-wrappers) section, the following Java code is generated (only the parts relevant to registration are shown):
+Building on the C# example shown in the [Java Callable Wrappers](#java-callable-wrappers-jcw) section, the following Java code is generated (only the parts relevant to registration are shown):

 ```java
 public class MainActivity